pitchplay/blog-content/_posts/2016-06-22-metronome-practice.md

 #### Finding the Beat

-The beat of a song is like the tick-tock of a clock.
+The beat of a song is similar to the tick-tock of a clock.
 Finding the beat in a song is like listening for the sound of a clock within a room.
-You may not feel like you can hear it until you focus on the sound.
+You may not recognize it until you focus on the sound.
 Listen to a [song](https://www.youtube.com/watch?v=DohRa9lsx0Q&list=PLK9Sc5q_4K6aNajVLKtkaAB1JGmKyccf2) and find the beat.
 Clap your hands, snap your fingers or tap your toes.

 Maintain following the beat for the entire song.
 Alternate between clapping, snapping, tapping or verbalizing the beat.